Fcaty/BuildIT/README.md

 (FUNCTIONALITY) ADMIN MENU
 - Viewing Sorted Inventory Features:
-  - Pick between Storage, CPU, GPU, Motherboard, RAM, Fans, PSU:
+  - Pick between Storage, CPU, GPU, Motherboard, RAM, Fans, PSU: ✔️
-  - Giving the user an option to sort by brand (Within each part):
   - Allowing the user to add new products: ✔️
   - Allowing the user to remove products:
   - Allowing the user to edit details: